FREE MENTAL HEALTH ASSESSMENT. start here

 Bulimia nervosa

-Our detailed guide to Prozac offers more information about how Prozac works, what it’s used to treat, potential side effects and more.
+Our detailed guide to Prozac has more information about how Prozac works, what it’s used to treat, potential side effects, and more.

 Lexapro is a prescription antidepressant that contains the active ingredient escitalopram.
-Much like Prozac, it’s a selective serotonin reuptake inhibitor that works by increasing serotonin levels in your brain and body.
+Much like Prozac, it’s a selective serotonin reuptake inhibitor that works by increasing serotonin activity in the brain and body.

-Currently, Lexapro is approved by the FDA to treat the following conditions:
+Currently, Lexapro is approved by the FDA to treat:

 Major depressive disorder

-Our complete guide to Lexapro goes into more detail about how Lexapro works, what it’s used to treat, its adverse effects and more.
+Our complete guide to Lexapro goes into more detail about how Lexapro works, what it’s used to treat, and its adverse effects.

 Changing antidepressants is a normal part of treating depression and anxiety.
 Many people try several antidepressants before finding one that improves their symptoms without bothersome or persistent side effects.

-As such, switching medications isn’t something to feel concerned about, nor is it a sign that your anxiety or depression can’t be treated.
-Instead, think of it as a step towards finding the right type of medication for your specific symptoms and needs as an individual.
+As such, switching meds isn’t something to feel concerned about — nor is it a sign your anxiety or depression can’t be treated.
+Think of it as getting one step closer to finding the right type of medication for your specific symptoms and unique needs.

 Your healthcare provider may suggest switching from Prozac to Lexapro if:

-In addition to Lexapro, several other types of antidepressants are also used to treat depression and anxiety disorders.
+Beyond Lexapro, several other types of antidepressants are used to treat depression and anxiety disorders.
 These include:

 Serotonin-norepinephrine reuptake inhibitors (SNRIs).
-These antidepressants, such as duloxetine (Cymbalta®) and venlafaxine (Effexor®), work by increasing serotonin and norepinephrine levels.
+These antidepressants, such as duloxetine (Cymbalta®) and venlafaxine (Effexor®), increase serotonin and norepinephrine activity.
+Norepinephrine is another neurotransmitter that helps with mood regulation.

 Tricyclic antidepressants (TCAs).
-These older antidepressants typically aren’t used as first-line treatments for depression.
-However, your healthcare provider may prescribe a tricyclic antidepressant if Prozac, Lexapro and similar medications aren’t effective.
+These older antidepressants — including clomipramine (Anafranil®) — typically aren’t used as first-line treatments for depression.
+However, your provider may prescribe a tricyclic antidepressant if Prozac, Lexapro, and similar medications aren’t effective.

 Our guide to depression medications goes into more detail about how these medications work, as well as the key advantages of each class of antidepressants.

-Several different methods are used to switch antidepressants, including gradually tapering your dosage, cross-tapering and switching directly to your new medication.
+Several different methods can be used to switch antidepressants, including gradually tapering your dosage, cross-tapering, or doing a direct switch to your new medication.

-Tapering your dosage involves gradually reducing your dosage of Prozac, then giving your body time to complete a “washout” period of several days.
+Tapering involves gradually reducing your dosage of Prozac, then giving your body time to complete a “washout period” of several days (when you aren’t taking any medication).
 The new antidepressant is then started at a low to moderate dose, which may be adjusted over time.

-It’s common to gradually taper your dosage of Prozac, then wait for seven days before starting treatment with Lexapro.
-If you take Prozac at a low dose (for example, less than 40mg per day), your healthcare provider may instead suggest stopping Prozac without tapering your dosage.
+It’s common to gradually taper your Prozac dosage and wait seven days before starting treatment with Lexapro.
+If you take Prozac at a low dose (for example, less than 40 milligrams a day), your healthcare provider may instead suggest stopping Prozac without tapering your dosage.

 Other methods of switching medications, such as switching medications directly or performing a cross-taper switch, generally aren’t used with Prozac and Lexapro.

-Flu-like symptoms, such as fatigue, headache, aches, sweating and lethargy
+Flu-like symptoms, such as fatigue, headache, body aches, sweating, and lethargy

-Insomnia and other sleep-related issues, such as vivid dreams and nightmares
+Insomnia and other sleep-related issues, like vivid dreams and nightmares

-These symptoms generally start within two to four days of abruptly stopping treatment, and can range from mild to moderate in severity.
+These symptoms generally start within two to four days of abruptly stopping antidepressant treatment and can range from mild to moderate in severity.
+They can be uncomfortable, but they’re not dangerous.
+There’s no medical risk associated with them, and they go away as your body adjusts.

 Nausea